philthephatman/awesome-hacking-lists/hackwith.md

 - [AndroidKernelExploitationPlayground](https://github.com/nguyenduc1222/AndroidKernelExploitationPlayground) -
 - [pcp](https://github.com/TLINDEN/pcp) - Pretty Curved Privacy
 - [naxsi](https://github.com/nbs-system/naxsi) - NAXSI is an open-source, high performance, low rules maintenance WAF for NGINX
-- [t50](https://github.com/fredericopissarra/t50) - mixed packet injector tool
 - [haka](https://github.com/haka-security/haka) - Haka runtime
 - [UACME](https://github.com/hfiref0x/UACME) - Defeating Windows User Account Control
 - [metasploit-payloads](https://github.com/rapid7/metasploit-payloads) - Unified repository for different Metasploit Framework payloads
 - [ctf](https://github.com/trailofbits/ctf) - CTF Field Guide
 - [Android_Kernel_CVE_POCs](https://github.com/ScottyBauer/Android_Kernel_CVE_POCs) - A list of my CVE's with POCs
-- [My-Gray-Hacker-Resources](https://github.com/bt3gl/My-Gray-Hacker-Resources) - Useful for CTFs, wargames, pentesting.
-Educational purposes.
-Or for fun.
-Or profit.
+- [Gray-Hacker-Resources](https://github.com/bt3gl/Gray-Hacker-Resources) - 👾Useful for CTFs, wargames, pentesting.
+For fun or profit. 👾
 - [ModSecurity](https://github.com/SpiderLabs/ModSecurity) - ModSecurity is an open source, cross platform web application firewall (WAF) engine for Apache, IIS and Nginx that is developed by Trustwave's SpiderLabs.
 It has a robust event-based programming language which provides protection from a range of attacks against web applications and allows for HTTP traffic monitoring, logging and real-time analysis.
 With over 10,000 deployments world-wide, ModSecurity is the most widely deployed WAF in existence.
 - [revsh](https://github.com/emptymonkey/revsh) - A reverse shell with terminal support, data tunneling, and advanced pivoting capabilities.
 - [exploits](https://github.com/tresacton/exploits) - Exploits that are mostly ready to use.
 They either require no modification or have been modified and verified as functional.